jucasoliveira/techwokes/README.md

 # TechWokes

-**Go woke, no work** - A list of tech professionals who signed an open letter to remove DHH from Rails.
+**Tech Wokes Directory** - A list of tech professionals who signed an open letter to remove DHH from Rails.

 This project displays a list of developers who thought they would strike gold trying to remove DHH from Rails.
 It backfired.
 So we made a list from their own repo.